superseriousbusiness/gotosocial/docs/user_guide/settings.md

 After ticking or unticking the checkbox, be sure to click on the `Save profile info` button at the bottom to save your new settings.

-### Enable RSS feed of Public posts
+#### Enable RSS Feed of Public Posts

 RSS feeds for users are disabled by default, but can be opted into with this checkbox.
 For more information see [RSS](./rss.md).
-It's important to note that this by-passes follow requests, allowing anyone to get updates on your public posts.

 This feed only includes posts set as 'Public' (see [Privacy Settings](./posts.md#privacy-settings)).

+!!! warning
+    Exposing your RSS feed allows *anyone* to subscribe to updates on your Public posts anonymously, bypassing follows and follow requests.

+#### Mark Account as Discoverable by Search Engines and Directories

+This setting updates the 'discoverable' flag on your account.

+Checking the discoverable box for your account does the following:

+- Update robots meta tags for your account, allowing it to be indexed by search engines and appear in search engine results.
+- Indicate to remote instances that your account may be included in public directories and indexes.

+Turning on the discoverable flag may take a week or more to propagate; your account will not immediately appear in search engine results.

+!!! tip
+    Discoverable is set to false by default for new accounts, to avoid exposing them to crawlers.
+Setting it to true is useful for public-facing accounts where you actually *want* to be crawled.

+!!! info
+    The discoverable setting is about **discoverability of your account**, not searchability of your posts.
+It has nothing to do with indexing of your posts for search by Mastodon instances, or other federated instances that use full text search!

+### Advanced

-### Custom CSS
+#### Custom CSS

-If enabled on your instance, [Custom CSS](./custom_css.md) allows you to theme the way your profile looks when visited through a browser.
-When this setting is not enabled, the field is hidden.
+If enabled on your instance by the instance administrator, [Custom CSS](./custom_css.md) allows you to theme the way your profile looks when visited through a browser.

+When this setting is not enabled by the instance administrator, the text input box is read-only.

-## Settings
+## Post Settings

 ![Screenshot of the user settings section, providing drop-down menu's to select default post settings, and form fields to change your password](../assets/user-settings-post-settings.png)